 Although your employer’s liability policy is meant to protect employees in some instances, if there is a conflict of interest, you could be left to your own devices.
 When you purchase your own insurance policy and work with personal medical malpractice insurance carriers, you know exactly how you’re protected.

 Many different people involved in the health profession need the protection of malpractice insurance.
 This includes:

 The cost of medical malpractice insurance varies depending on your practice and where it’s located, in addition to several other factors.
 A heart surgeon runs a greater risk of a malpractice versus an RN responsible for taking blood.
 One area that tends to have a high rate of litigation is obstetrics, but today no areas of specialty are immune to lawsuits.

 Costs tend to vary among states.
 For example, malpractice costs in Minnesota could cost anywhere from $4,000 to $17,000 per year, depending on your specialty.
 But in California, a surgeon can expect to pay anywhere from $22,000 to $34,000 per year.

 Cost is also dependent on the amount of coverage you purchase.
 If your employer offers liability insurance, ask if there are specific caps on individual employee coverage.
 You’ll have a better idea of just how much coverage you need, but don’t simply choose the cheapest insurance rate.
 Be sure to work with a knowledgeable insurance professional to find the specific coverage that meets your needs.

-If you want reliable coverage at an affordable price, contact a Trusted Choice member agent in your local area.
+If you want reliable coverage at an affordable price, contact an independent insurance agent in your local area.
 An agent can compare policies from multiple medical malpractice insurance companies and help you review several different medical malpractice insurance quotes.

 It is important to find the coverage for your specific risks.
 The right malpractice insurance policy can put your mind at ease and allow you to provide your patients with the best care.
-To get the information you need, contact a local agent in the Trusted Choice network today.
+To get the information you need, contact an independent insurance agent today.